Technical and Architectural Drawing

 What is Technical and Architectural Design and Why Is It Crucial?

 Technical and architectural design: the universal language of construction.
-If you still think they're just lines and symbols on a piece of paper, get ready to unravel the complexity and precision that transform ideas into solid, functional structures.
+If you still think they're just lines and symbols on a piece of paper, get ready to unravel the complexity and precision that transforms ideas into solid, functional structures.
 There's no use running away, this is the alphabet of engineers, architects and designers, and knowing how to master it can be the difference between an award-winning work and a structural cucumber.

 And before you think that you only need to be able to doodle on a notebook sheet to do well, know that technical drawings are serious documents that follow norms, standards and require millimeter precision.
 Not only do they communicate information between different professionals at the construction site, but they also serve as a record for the entire history of the building.
 So imagine being able to transform your sketches into professional projects quickly, right in the browser, without installing anything heavy on the computer, and even rendering in seconds?
 Well, Redraw is here to show that yes, it can make this process less painful and much more intelligent.